wmjordan/PowerJSON/README.md

 * **EnumMemberAttribute**
 * **IgnoreDataMemberAttribute**

-XML serialization attributes are optionally supported.
+XML serialization attributes are optionally supported (listed below).
 By default, the support is disabled and can be accessed by creating a new `SerializationManager` with a `JsonReflectionController` which has that option turned on.
 * **XmlElementAttribute**
 * **XmlAttributeAttribute**
 * **XmlArrayAttribute**